Places

 Safety & Stewardship Notes

-We work with vetted local partners, manage transportation and lodging safety, and monitor weather or health advisories.
-Our team builds schedules with hydration, shade, and contingency plans so leaders can focus on relationships and impact.
+We work with vetted local partners, manage transportation and lodging safety, and monitor weather and health advisories.
+Schedules include hydration, shade, and contingency plans so leaders can focus on people and outcomes.

 FAQs

-• Q: Are vaccinations required?
-A: None mandatory, but we brief on recommended shots, mosquito precautions, and travel insurance; bottled water is provided throughout.
+- Q: Are vaccinations required?
+A: None are mandatory, but we brief teams on recommended shots, mosquito precautions, and travel insurance; bottled water is provided.

-• Q: How are service projects structured?
-A: We align projects with local leaders—construction, VBS, medical clinics, sports outreach, or entrepreneurship training.
+- Q: How are service projects structured?
+A: We align projects with local leaders, including construction, VBS, medical clinics, sports outreach, or entrepreneurship training.

-• Q: Can donors join a service-focused trip?
-A: Yes—we design dual-purpose itineraries with meaningful engagement and coastal hospitality to cultivate generosity.
+- Q: Can donors join a service-focused trip?
+A: Yes.
+We design dual-purpose itineraries with meaningful engagement and coastal hospitality that supports generosity conversations.

-• Q: How far ahead should we plan?
-A: Secure 6–9 months ahead to coordinate licensing, partner schedules, and resort or guesthouse blocks.
+- Q: How far ahead should we plan?
+A: Secure 6–9 months ahead to coordinate partner schedules and reserve resort or guesthouse blocks.

 Review fundraising ideas in our travel commissions guide, or add the Dominican Republic to your request via the lead form when you’re ready to plan.